-We implement 508 and WCAG compliant websites so that people with all types of disabilities, whether it be physical, mental, or visual impairment, have access to our sites.
+We implement Section 508 standards and WCAG compliant websites so that people with all types of disabilities, whether it be physical, mental, or visual impairment, have access to our sites.

 How we do this

-- We use base themes which strive to meet the W3C's WCAG 2.0 or above.
+- We use base themes which strive to meet the W3C's WCAG 2.0 AA Success Criteria or above.
 This will help satisfy the requirements of the ADA.

-- We implement good SEO structures (which mimic good ADA structures).
+- We implement good SEO structures (which are generally good for accessibility).

 - We believe that users should be able to personalize how content is presented.
-We enable users to change color schemes and text size displays allow them to have a better user experience.
+We strive to allow users to change color schemes and text size displays allow them to have a better user experience.

 - We test sites using a combination of automated and manual testing.